abinashpun/seaquest-projects/e906_gmc/README.md

 ### Realization

-In this step, the hits' position is changed randomly (following gaussian distribution with resoulution of 400 $$mu m$$) to mimic the resolution of the detector and also some of them are dropped to mimic the efficiency (94%) of detecor.
+In this step, the hits' position is changed randomly (following gaussian distribution with resoulution of 400 $\mum$) to mimic the resolution of the detector and also some of them are dropped to mimic the efficiency (94%) of detecor.
 The script `process_realization.sh` is modified and new script `process_all_realization.sh` is added to realize multiple files at the same time.

 ```
 ./process_all_realization.sh